Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 `cat` with any valid directory as an argument prints an error-handling message.

 **3: With a file as an argument**
+When the working directory is the `lecture1` folder.
 ```
 [user@sahara ~/lecture1]$ cat messages/ar-eg.txt
 مرحبا بالعالم!
 ```
-`cat` with a file as an argument prints out the contents of that file.
+There is no error. `cat` with a file as an argument prints out the contents of that file.